Cambridge

 Population growth drivers in Cambridge are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Cambridge's population was approximately 8,990 as of February 2026.
-This figure represents an increase of 417 people since the 2021 Census, which recorded a population of 8,573.
-The change is inferred from the estimated resident population of 8,853 in June 2024 and an additional 327 validated new addresses since the Census date.
-This results in a population density ratio of 88 persons per square kilometer.
-Over the past decade, Cambridge has exhibited a compound annual growth rate of 1.5%, outperforming its SA4 region.
-Natural growth contributed approximately 54.0% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Cambridge's population is around 8,990 as of Feb 2026.
+This reflects an increase of 417 people (4.9%) since the 2021 Census, which reported a population of 8,573 people.
+The change is inferred from the estimated resident population of 8,853 from the ABS as of June 2024 and an additional 327 validated new addresses since the Census date.
+This population level equates to a density ratio of 88 persons per square kilometer, providing significant space per person and potential room for further development.
+Over the past decade, Cambridge has demonstrated resilient growth patterns with a 1.5% compound annual growth rate, outpacing the SA4 region.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021, adjusted using weighted aggregation from LGA to SA2 levels.
-Based on projected demographic shifts, Cambridge is expected to experience population growth just below the national median by 2041.
-The latest annual ERP population numbers project an increase of 1,127 persons by 2041, reflecting a total increase of 11.0% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections, released in 2022 with 2021 as the base year, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, a population increase just below the median of national areas is expected, with the area expected to expand by 1,127 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 11.0% in total over the 17 years.

 Frequently Asked Questions - Population